designatives/brease-tools/README.md

 A comprehensive toolkit for integrating Brease CMS with React applications.
 Build dynamic, content-driven websites with server-side rendering, client-side hydration, and visual editing capabilities.

+**🔒 SSR-First Design**: Brease is designed for **server-side rendering** with secure token handling.
+Client-side access via API routes is available for edge cases.

 ## Installation

 ```bash